 What Is an Alternative Fuel?

 There are more than a dozen alternative and advanced fuels in production or use today.
 Although government-regulated and voluntary private fleets are the primary users of these fuels, consumers are showing a growing interest in them.
-Use of these fuels is critical to reducing dependence on foreign oil and improving air quality.
-These fuels are defined as alternative fuels by the Energy Policy Act (EPAct) of 1992 and are currently, or have been, commercially available for vehicles:
+Use of these fuels is critical to reducing dependence on foreign oil, improving air quality, and reducing greenhouse gases.

 Ethanol Ethanol is a fuel made from various plant materials, which collectively are called "biomass."
 Ethanol contains the same chemical compound (C2H5OH) found in alcoholic beverages.
 Nearly half of U.S. gasoline contains ethanol in a low-level blend to oxygenate the fuel and reduce air pollution.
 Ethanol is also increasingly available in E85, an alternative fuel that can be used in flexible fuel vehicles